Concordium/concordium.github.io/source/mainnet/net/web3-id/index.rst

 In order to simplify issuance as much as possible Concordium provides a `template smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/credential-registry>`_ that is expected to suffice for most of the issuers, but can be modified if custom logic is required.

-Concordium additionally provides an `issuer service <https://github.com/Concordium/concordium-web3id/tree/main/services/web3id-issuer>`_ that is designed to handle all of the chain-specific interactions, and provide a simple REST API, so that only the custom business logic of the issuer must be implemented.
+Concordium additionally provides an `issuer service <https://github.com/Concordium/concordium-web3id/tree/main/services/web3id-issuer>`_ that is designed to handle all of the chain-specific interactions, and provides a simple REST API, so that only the custom business logic of the issuer must be implemented.
 Note that the service must be run by the issuer themselves, since only they have the secret keys necessary to run it.

 In addition to the infrastructure listed above, the issuer must also provide JSON schemas for their credentials, and metadata.